Atticuss/SQLViking/README.md

 ##Common Issues
 ###Is it working yet?
-Nope :( Sorry.
-In the middle of completely rewriting tool.
-Code is a complete mess right now.
-Stay tuned!
+Actually, yes!
 ###SQLViking isn't picking anything up :(
-Make sure you ran sqlviking with `sudo` or it won't work properly because scapy doesn't have the appropriate access to the network interface
+Make sure you ran sqlviking with `sudo` or it won't work properly because scapy doesn't have the appropriate access to the network interface.
+Virtual interfaces run by virtualbox also don't seem to play nice with any kind of pcap tools including wireshark.
+Trying setting up a test box with VMWare instead.
 ###I can't inject in the vagrant environment
 We know.
 Scapy (the library we use for picking/putting packets on the wire) doesn't play nice with virtual interfaces.
 Working to resolve now.